dalaing/behaviors-and-events/blog/drafts/echo.md

 Some of these - in particular `handleMessage` - look pretty ridiculous.
 On the plus side, the various strings are encapsulated inside their components, and the program is mostly about strings so far.
+We'll be altering some of these soon, and that's where the payoff will be.

 We have components for handling: